ISA-SRBP/esa-user-guide/README.md

 ### 1.5.1 Mycroft Skills Kit (MSK)

 To set up the foundations of your own skill, you need to use the Mycroft Skills Kit (MSK) that comes installed with Mycroft.
-Go to the mycroft-core directory and check for the file

-mycroft-msk (for create) and mycroft-msm (for install) .
+Go to the mycroft-core directory and check for the file `mycroft-msk` (for create) and `mycroft-msm` (for install)

 Run below commands:
 ```